JHaasIII92/LINGO-WEB-API/README.md

 ## Overview

 After setting up the LINGO API server, the chess.lng file will be the focus of this guide.
-The cURL programing language will be used throughout the documentation, and the code here can be ran on the command line with some modifications.
+The cURL programing language will be used throughout the documentation, and the code here can be run on the command line with some modifications.

 The URL `http://localhost/`is used in each of the cURL commands and is the root of the API when it is running locally.
 After the root of the API there are six extensions: